rheachainani/DeepVoiceGuard/README.md

 ## About DeepVoiceGuard

-DeepVoiceGuard uses an SVM model trained on extracted audio features to predict whether an audio clip is bonafide or spoofed.
-The model achieves an accuracy of 96% in distinguishing between genuine and deepfake audios.
+DeepVoiceGuard utilizes an SVM model trained on extracted audio features to determine if an audio clip is authentic or a spoof.
+This model achieves a 96% accuracy rate in identifying genuine versus deepfake audios.

-DeepVoiceGuard extracts features such as MFCC, Chroma, and Zero Crossing Rate from audio files.
-These features are standardized and fed into an SVM model for prediction.
-The accuracy of DeepVoiceGuard in distinguishing between bonafide and deepfake audios is 96%.
+The system extracts features such as MFCC, Chroma, and Zero Crossing Rate from audio files.
+These features are standardized before being input into the SVM model for prediction.
+DeepVoiceGuard's accuracy in distinguishing between bonafide and deepfake audios is 96%.

-DeepVoiceGuard aims to provide a robust defense against the proliferation of deepfake audio content, enhancing trust and authenticity in digital media.
+The primary goal of DeepVoiceGuard is to provide a robust defense against the spread of deepfake audio content, thereby enhancing trust and authenticity in digital media.
 ## Try DeepVoiceGuard

 Try out DeepVoiceGuard [here](https://deepvoiceguard.streamlit.app/).
 Upload an audio file, and DeepVoiceGuard will predict whether the audio is bonafide (genuine) or spoofed (deepfake).